cj-mills/unity-barracuda-inference-yolox/README.md

 ### Installation

-You can install the Barracuda-Inference-Toolkit package using the Unity Package Manager:
+You can install the Barracuda Inference YOLOX package using the Unity Package Manager:

 1. Open your Unity project.
 2. Go to Window > Package Manager.